apostrophecms/apostrophe-workflow/README.md

 #### "Admin: Pages": total control of pages

-If you give this permission to a group, members of the group can edit all of the pages on the site.
+If you give this permission to a group, members of the group can edit all of the pages on the site, subject to locale restrictions, as we'll see in a moment.

 #### "Edit: Pages": candidates to edit pages